PreetamGKatakali/100Days-Of-Coding/Day96/README.md

 # Day96🧑‍💻
 ## Topics going to cover:
 ### DSA
-- Write a program reverse the pair count in the array.
+- Write a program finding the sum target of the giveing value.
-- Write a program search the given number in the 2D array.
+- Write a program finding the kth smallest and largest value.

 ## Installing the Java and Node
 Follow Links :